• Which supplement should I choose ?

 Everybody will agree that a dietary supplement is only worth considering if it has therapeutic potency.
 Consumers in general automatically assume that all dietary supplements have therapeutic potency.
 But this assumption is wrong!
 A problem often overlooked is bioavailability – can our body actually digest and absorb the product ?

 In particular mushroom supplements are problematic – if they have not been subjected to an extraction procedure they are therapeutically useless.

 Non-extracted products are mostly indigestible (= low bioavailability) and can never deliver therapeutically useful levels of the active ingredients.
 The producers of these products can also not guarantee the levels of bioactives, making dosing a trial and error process at best.
 An extensive explanation can be found here.
 In a consistent quality product the percentages of at least one of the bioactive ingredients is guaranteed and listed on the supplement facts label.
+Usually that is beta-glucan.
 The supplement facts label is governmentally supervised and is 100% reliable.
 Exaggerations or deceiving claims are prohibited.